 The authentication key, AK

-In DLMS/COSEM, for additional security, an authentication key denoted AK is also specified.
+In DLMS®/COSEM, for additional security, an authentication key denoted AK is also specified.
 When present, it shall be part of the Additional Authenticated Data, AAD.
 For its length and its generation, the same rules apply as for the encryption key.

 Length of the authentication tag